Balancing Vision And Execution

 Otherwise even the clearest plan is just a conversation about the view.

-A key question for every leader.
-Where does the gap show up in your organisation: direction or execution?
+Where does the gap show up for you: direction or execution?

 David R. Smith